 They perform roadside enforcement including unlicensed operations, inspections, Notice and Orders, Violation Tickets and recommendations regarding Administrative Penalties and Fines.

 PTEOs investigate complaints and determine an appropriate action plan.

 They issue Cease and Desist Orders and ensure licensed operators are operating in compliance with their Terms and Conditions of Licence.

 Area vehicle inspectors: salary $66,557.72 - $75,884.38 annually

 AVIs are Red Seal certified mechanics.
 They perform audits on designated inspection facilities to ensure inspections are being done in accordance with the legislation and/or policies that govern the facilities.

-AVIs inspect school buses and conduct patrols to ensure commercial vehicle traffic is operating safely on our roadways.
+AVIs perform the initial inspection of school buses, ensuring they meet the regulatory safety standard and perform annual inspections.
+They conduct patrols to ensure commercial vehicle traffic is operating safely on our roadways.

-Working for the Commercial Vehicle and Safety Branch
+Working for the Commercial Vehicle Safety and Enforcement Branch

 The BC Public Service is an award-winning employer that offers its employees competitive benefits and programs, learning opportunities and a chance to engage in rewarding work with career development opportunities.